 Your driver will pick you up at your hotel early for your trip to Vieste, a marine resort known for the purity of its waters.
 On the way you'll stop in Tivoli in the nearby Roman hills to visit the fantastic ruins of the villa of the Emperor Hadrian, an enthusiastic traveler and builder (in addition to his villa, he built a rather large wall across Britain and the still-extant Pantheon in Rome).
 From here, you’ll be driven over the Apennines, the mountainous spine of Italy, to the shores of the Adriatic Sea.
 Your destination for the evening is the tip of the rugged Gargano Peninsula, one of the most beautiful areas of Southern Italy, where the waters of the Adriatic are clear and blue, few Americans can be found, and it feels as if nothing much has changed in 100 years.

-DAY 4: Cruise along the Coast of the Gargano and Cooking Class in Vieste
+DAY 4: Cruise along the Coast of the Gargano and Pasta-making Class

 This is the day of your boat cruise along the craggy Gargano Coast, the “spur” on the Italian boot.
 There are picture-perfect coves, hidden grottos, and unusual rock formations that make this coastline unforgettable.
 We’ll return to Vieste for a pasta-making demonstration and lunch, followed by plenty of time to wander through the town or simply luxuriate on the beach.

-DAY 5: Transfer to Matera with Visit to Alberobello
+DAY 5: Arrival in Matera with Visit to Alberobello

 With your guide, you'll head off the traveled road through Puglia into the Basilicata region, with a stop to learn about and sample some local wines, meats, and cheeses.
 In Alberobello, you will explore cone-shaped stone "trulli," centuries-old houses that are still inhabited.
 Then it's on to the town of Matera, perched upon a rocky outcropping which includes one of the world’s most unique neighborhoods — the Sassi — comprised of ancient stone and cave dwellings that look like, and actually have been, movie sets.